Microeinstein/adb-updater/README.md

 1. open a terminal
 1. `./adb-updater` <sub>(in the program directory, if not added to PATH)</sub>
-1. if no repositories are configured, a backup of F-Droid from your phone must be made
+1. if no repositories are configured, a backup of F-Droid from your device must be made
 1. _wait for repositories syncing_
-1. _wait for phone apps scanning_
+1. _wait for device apps scanning_
 1. results will be printed, press <kbd>Y</kbd> if you want to proceed
 1. _wait for apps downloading_
 1. _wait for apps installation_